Code-m1ner/MLS4-easyapp/README.md

 - Create a new, blank Django Project
     - Create a new project
     - Create the app
-    - Add restaurant_booking to the installed apps in settings.py
+    - Add Products to the installed apps in settings.py
     - Migrate all new changes to the database
     - Run the server to test